Overview

 Pagination

-To enable pagination mode, add the paginate="true"
+To enable pagination mode, add the paginate

 In pagination mode, your entries will be scoped (in the example, we’re scoping them into the posts